unfoldadmin/django-unfold/README.md

 ### Pre-commit

-Before adding any source code, it is recommended to have pre-commit installed on your local computer to check for all potential issues when comitting the code.
+Before adding any source code, it is recommended to have pre-commit installed on your local computer to check for all potential issues when committing the code.

 ```bash
 pip install pre-commit